 A will is a legal document that allows you to designate what happens to your assets when you die.
 You can also do several other things with a will, such as decide who will be the guardian or conservator over your minor children, who will manage your estate and pay your bills, who will distribute your assets, who will make your funeral arrangements, and do you wish to make any special gifts to friends or loved ones, such as jewelry; art, stamps, guns, or coin collections; family heirlooms and antiques; and other special items you would like distributed.

 Having a will is a good idea so you can anticipate and minimize the potential for disagreements between family members and loved ones.
 Not everyone needs a will; however, for most people, having a will is an effective way to ensure that your estate is handled exactly as you would like it to be handled.
 If you die without having a will (or other document such as a trust) in place, you open yourself up to a greater potential for family disputes and your estate being handled according to Michigan default laws for probate estates rather than according to your wishes.
-If you have no spouse or children, it is especially important to have a will, so you, not the state, will decide what happens to your property when you die.
+If you have no spouse or children, it is especially important to have a will, so you, not a law of the state, will decide what happens to your property when you die.

 No. Having a will helps your loved ones carry out your wishes after you die, but it does not avoid probate.
 There are several ways to avoid probate such as having a proper trust, certain beneficiary designations, certain types of deeds, and joint ownership of certain property.
 It is best to consult with an experienced attorney to determine what is the best way to set up your estate plan according to your personalized needs and desires.